rianoc/parse_blog/parse.md

 ## CSV

-CSV files do not have flexibility in the type data structures they hold but parsing is straight forward.
+CSV files do not have flexibility in the type of data structures they hold but parsing is straight forward.

 Take the following example file: